FukuokaDigitalSpinning/MotionCapture-FromVRChat-ToUnity/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
 The original HyakuashiUdonMotionRecorder-HUMR project by mukaderabbit is licensed under the MIT License.

-# Project Title

-Brief description of what the project does.
-This should be a clear and concise explanation that quickly informs visitors about the purpose of your project.

 ## Features